missionplus/kent-hm-takehome/README.md

 yarn run build
 ```

+## Please check demo.png so see how it looks like

+Because we have only mobile design so i just made it only for mobile, so make sure you run native on simulator and run web on your browser to get the best experience.

 ### Folder Structure

 This monorepo consists of the two workspaces `apps` & `packages`

 ```bash
 mp-home-assigment
 └── apps